Seven (1995 film): Casting

 Fincher and Walker wanted Ned Beatty to play John Doe, inspired by the style of the 1969 composite sketch of the Zodiac Killer and wanting somebody who could "look like a poster"; Beatty declined, describing the script as the "most evil thing I've ever read".
 Michael Stipe, lead vocalist of rock band R.E.M., was considered but filming dates conflicted with the band's tour.
 Christopher Guest was also considered.
 Val Kilmer declined the role; R. Lee Ermey auditioned but Fincher found his portrayal unsympathetic and lacking depth.
 (Note: Attributed to multiple references:) Kevin Spacey was preferred by Pitt but executives refused to pay his asking price.
 Doe's scenes were initially filmed with an unknown actor portraying Doe; the filmmakers quickly decided to replace them and Pitt helped negotiate Spacey's involvement.
 Spacey, who filmed his scenes in twelve days, received a Friday night call asking him to join and was filming by the following Tuesday.
-(Note: Attributed to multiple references:) Spacey wanted his name omitted from the film's marketing and opening credits to ensure the killer's identity remained secret.
+Spacey wanted his name omitted from the film's marketing and opening credits to ensure the killer's identity remained secret.
 (Note: Attributed to multiple references:) He said:

 "I'd just done Swimming with Sharks (1994), The Usual Suspects, and Outbreak (both 1995) ...
 I knew that if any of those movies did well, my profile would be ... different ...
 If I'm the third-billed actor in a movie where the top two billings are trying to find somebody and they don't find that somebody until the last reel, then it's obvious who that somebody is ...
 I felt very strongly that it was the right thing to do for the movie.
 We finally won because it was a deal-breaker; I was either going to be on a plane to shoot the movie or I wasn't".